kubevela/kubevela.github.io/blog/2022-07-18-building-addon-introduction.md

 }
 ```

-#### Other enhancements
+#### Highlights of the glue capability provided by KubeVela

 One of the notable features is [*Topology Rules*](https://kubevela.io/docs/reference/topology-rule) (or Resource Topologies, Resource Relationships).
 Although not required, it can help KubeVela build the topological relationships of the resources managed by a KubeVela Application.
-It is especially helpful when we use CRs (which is the case in the example).
+This is how KubeVela can glue all kinds of resources together into an Applicatiob.
+It is especially helpful when we use CRs (which is exactly the case in this example).

 In our case, the `redis-failover` Component will create a CR, named `RedisFailover`.
-If we don't have *Topology Rules*, although we know `RedisFailover` is managing several Deployments, KubeVela doesn't know this.
-So we can *tell* KubeVela our understanding by *Topology Rules*.
+If we don't have *Topology Rules*, although we know `RedisFailover` is managing several Deployments and Services, KubeVela doesn't magically know this.
+So we can *tell* KubeVela our understanding with *Topology Rules*.
 Once KubeVela know what's inside a `RedisFailover`, it will know the relationships of all the resources inside an Application.
 So what's the benefits?
 For example: (refer to [Run our addon](#Run our addon))

 - Resource topology graphs in VelaUX
 - Execute commands in containers of an Application using `vela exec`